31 July 2009 /

 "Toyota hybrid vehicles don't have to be plugged in.
 Hybrid systems automatically recharge their batteries using their petrol engines.
 The process of recapturing energy that is usually lost when a hybrid vehicle is slowing down or coasting is reclaimed and routed to the vehicle's rechargeable batteries.
 All the owner needs to do is fill the car with petrol like any other vehicle."

-"Battery packs in Toyota hybrid vehicles are designed to last the lifetime of the vehicle.
 The battery in the new Prius has an eight year / 160,000 kilometre warranty.
 The hybrid system maintains the battery charge between 40 and 60 per cent, greatly extending the life of the hybrid battery."

 Mr Prangnell said there is a programme in place for proper battery disposal and recovery of recyclable components at the end of the vehicle's lifecycle.